FREE SHIPPING on orders of $85 or more

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Pathan include Bateman, Batman, Bademan, Badman, Pateman, Padman, Pademan and many more.

-Another 117 words (8 lines of text) are included under the topic Early Pathan Notables in all our PDF Extended History products.
+Another 33 words (2 lines of text) are included under the topic Early Pathan Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Pathan family moved to Ireland, but this topic is not covered in this excerpt.
-Another 107 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 107 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Elizabeth Bateman who settled in Virginia in 1685; Robert Batement settled in Virginia in 1635; Elizabeth Pateman settled in Virginia in 1653; Isaac Pateman settled in Philadelphia in 1753.